zerotier/libzt/docs/rxtx.md

-How Data is Sent and Received by an Application using the SDK
+How Data is Sent and Received by an App using the SDK
 ======

-*Note: It is not necessary for you to understand anything in this document, this is merely for those curious about the inner workings of the intercept, tap service, stack driver, and network stack*
+*Note: It is not necessary for you to understand anything in this document, this is merely for those curious about the inner workings of the intercept, tap service, stack driver, and network stack.*

-How data is RX'd and TX'd by an application using the SDK.
-Note, all of this complexity is hidden from you and your app and you don't really even need to know.
-But just in case you're curious, here it is:

 ## Receiving data

-The ZeroTier SDK tap service monitors incoming packets, when one destined for us is detected it notifies the stack driver via `put()`.
-Then `pico_rx()` is called, its job is to re-encapsulate the ethernet frame and copy it onto the RX I/O buffer.
-This buffer is locked since it is accessed via the tap service thread and the network stack thread.
+The **tap service** monitors incoming packets, when one destined for us is detected it notifies the **stack driver** via `put()`.
+Then `pico_rx()` is called, its job is to re-encapsulate the ethernet frame and copy it onto the guarded `pico_frame_rxbuf`.
+This buffer is guarded because it is accessed via the **tap service** thread and the **network stack** thread.

 ```
 SERVICE_THREAD